rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Presenting to the Obermann seminar.  :csc151:dighum:sketch:

 1. A rubric for the 151 project. :csc151:dighum:

-1. Glenn Leggett's first article in _Teacher to Teacher_ :writing:grinnell:rambly:
+1. Glenn Leggett's first article in _Teacher to Teacher_.  :writing:grinnell:rambly:

+1. Check your comments.  :rant:technical:short:draft:  `check-your-comments-duo`

+1. A new sketchbook.  :meta:rambly:draft: `new-sketchbook-2018-11-nn`.

+1. A proposal for that Mozilla ethics thing.  :department:compsci:anyway:

 1. Something about the evaluation reading.  :writing:csc151:sketch:
 Unstuck, but slow.
 (Probably expected it in this case.)
 Combining two